Taking Courses Not Required for Your Current DMACC Program

 Frequently Asked Questions

-If DMACC allows a student to be considered dual degree seeking and both degrees/diplomas/certificates are eligible programs, a student will receive financial aid based on the coursework which applies to either programs.
+Under current policy, DMACC does not allow a student to be admitted to multiple DMACC programs at once.
+If DMACC admits a student to multiple programs and each of the degrees/diplomas/certificates are eligible programs, a student will receive financial aid based on the coursework which applies to either programs.

 Students registered in pre-program at DMACC are actually admitted into the Associate in General Studies degree.
 If a student is taking coursework required for the Associate in General Studies, he or she may receive financial aid.